BreakBuildGames/breakbuildgames_blog/content/blog/gamedev_yt/index.md

 still occasionally took a peek in a moment of weakness.
 YouTube gets even more in-your-face with the metrics, and places them all over the creator dashboard.

-This blog doesn't have any analytics for this reason.
-Analytics help with creating an actual commercial product, because views and behavior matter, but for a blog that I just create for fun, the can turn the "fun" quickly into "side business".

 ### Immutability Of Videos

 Once you upload a video, you can't change it anymore.
 Well, in theory you could